Darryl-Mbae/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Size of type of my variable n on my computer: 4 bytes
 ```
+> Note that: You can use %lu to print sizeof variable with printf

 In this example, we simply declare a variable c of type char.
 The address of c is 8.
 At this stage, you have not assigned a value to your variable c.
 So you do not know its value.
 It depends on what this memory address was used for before.
 You should never assumed that it is 0.

 ```